IslandViewPTA/islandview-pta-site/content/news/2020-2-newsletter.md

 ## Mark your calendars for RIF!

-Please include a SAVE THE DATE notice about RIF on 4/28, and include this SignUpGenius link: [https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4](https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4 "https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4")
+Please include a SAVE THE DATE notice about RIF on April 28, and include this SignUpGenius link: [https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4](https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4 "https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4")

 You can use the verbiage from the link if you wish...